This page may contain affiliate links, see our disclaimer here.

 It is mentioned in the writings of Homer, Aristotle, Evripides, Theofrastos, Virgil, Plutarch, Dioskourides and Galinos.

-Its other healing uses are many and varied and when we speak to our grandmother yiayia she says it is "very strong, very strong and good for the stomach."
+Its other healing uses are many and varied and when we speak to our grandmother yiayia she said it is "very strong, very strong and good for the stomach."
 It can be used in a poultice for application on wounds, used for menstral cramps and for digestive disorders.

 In more modern times it has been added to drinks such as vermouth, see our story about Martini cocktail below.